Gxnuts/basicApp/README.md

 This project is about an application that helps users to upload and download files from our server.
 **Supported on all computer platforms.**
 Hope you enjoy it!
+<br><br>
-<br><br>Our application called by "Box Storage" and you can get an overview of its interface below.
+Our application called by "Box Storage" and you can get an overview of its interface below.

-## Preview
+## Overview

 Overview of the interface we have two parts including the login/registration section and the main interface of the application.